zyc00/nuwa/README.md

 ### colmap and other sfm pipelines
 1. `colmap` could be installed with `apt install -y colmap`.
 This version is CPU-only.
 To install the GPU version, please refer to `setup_pixsfm.sh:21` or the [official colmap installation guide](https://colmap.github.io/install.html).
 2. nuwa uses colmap from system path by default.
-If you have a different version of colmap, you can specify the path to the colmap executable using the `--colmap_path` argument.
+If you have a different version of colmap, you can specify the path to the colmap executable using the `--colmap-binary` argument.
 3. To use a more advanced sfm pipeline (hloc, hloc++), you need to first install the required dependencies as shown in `setup_pixsfm.sh`.
 4. If you need the original colmap database/sparse estimation (e.g. for 3DGS pipelines), please pass `--colmap-dir` or `colmap_out_dir` explicitly.

+### Fine-tuning pose
+1. If you have a rough estimate of the camera poses, you can pass `--finetune-pose` to refine the poses with instant-ngp.
+This requires the `instant-ngp` executable in your PATH.

 ### Known issues
 1. If you encountered any issue with `flann`, try running with `--no-loop-detection` or pass `colmap_loop_detection=False`.
 There is likely an issue with your system kernel.

 ### Segmentation
 1. The segmentation pipeline follows the *largest* object as the foreground.
 Make sure the object you want to segment is visible in the first frame and is the largest throughout the images.
-2. Pass `--no-gen-mask` to skip the segmentation step (for non-object scenes).
+2. Pass `--object` to indicate the scene needs normalization and segmentation.

 ## TODO
 - [ ] Improve fg masking
 - [ ] Clearer way to ref org, org_masked (mask), cropped_masked (mask).
-- [ ] Pose optimization for polycam sourced data
 - [ ] More camera normalization options